prisoka/css-frameworks/README.md

 http://prisoka-css-framework-assessment.surge.sh/

 ## What are you looking at?

-After 2 weeks that I've started watching online JS tutorials, I was playing around with HTML, CSS and JS, and wrote this simple page to put in practice what I was learning.
-I am proud that I was able to complete it in few hours, with no previous programming experience.
+For this assessment I created a basic html file and styled it with a CSS Framework.
+Exercise of week 5, at Galvanize Web Dev Immersive.

 ## Time:
-Completed in a couple of hours.
+Completed in on day.

 ## Skills Learned:
-HTML, CSS, JavaScript, and Surge to deploy.
+HTML, CSS, JavaScript, Bulma, and Surge to deploy.

 ## Task:
-For this assessment you will be creating a basic html file and styling it with only a CSS Framework like Bootstrap or Materialize.
 Your assignment must meet the following requirements:

 * [ ] Include Bootstrap, Materialize or a similar framework
 * [ ] Include a nav